Murray Greason

 Murray Crossley Greason (December 26, 1900 – January 1, 1960) was an American college basketball and baseball coach.
 He earned 12 athletic letters as a student-athlete at Wake Forest University in baseball, basketball and football from 1922 to 1926.

 After graduation, Greason became a coach at Lexington High School in North Carolina.
 In 1934, he became head basketball coach at his alma mater, Wake Forest, to start a tenure that would last 23 seasons, during which time he compiled a record of 288–244.
 Greason won a Southern Conference regular season title in 1939, and a tournament title in 1953.
 He was also named Southern Conference Coach of the Year that season.
 He led Wake Forest into the Atlantic Coast Conference as a charter member in 1954 and in 1956 was named ACC Coach of the Year.
-Greason also coached the Wake Forest baseball team from 1940–1947.
+Greason also coached the Wake Forest baseball team from 1940 to 1947.

 Greason was killed in an automobile accident on January 1, 1960.